JohnGu9/material-design-transform/README.md

 - If ContainerTransformLayout's keyId `matches` one ContainerTransform's keyId, the ContainerTransform's container will be expanded with animation.
 - ContainerTransform's keyId should be `unique` under same ContainerTransformLayout.
 - ContainerTransform's children should be available to render two same element on single document at the same time.
 Or use ContainerTransform-`mock` to create a mock element for animation.
-- ContainerTransform's `relative position` / `size` / `children` / `props` should be not change when animation is running.
+- ContainerTransform's `relative position` / `size` / `children` / `props` should not change when animation is running.
-- ContainerTransformLayout should not have any [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) (but [outline](https://developer.mozilla.org/en-US/docs/Web/CSS/outline) is ok).
+- ContainerTransformLayout itself should not have any [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) (but [outline](https://developer.mozilla.org/en-US/docs/Web/CSS/outline) is ok).
-- ContainerTransform should not have any [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) or any [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) (but [outline](https://developer.mozilla.org/en-US/docs/Web/CSS/outline) is ok).
+- ContainerTransform itself should not have any [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) or any [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) (but [outline](https://developer.mozilla.org/en-US/docs/Web/CSS/outline) is ok).
-- ContainerTransform's animation `motion track` is different from origin material design because it only use css transition for animation that animation is limited by css.
+- ContainerTransform's animation `motion track` (only linear track) is different from origin material design because it only use css transition for animation that animation is limited by css.
-- ContainerTransform's `box-shadow` and `border-radius` can be animated.
+- ContainerTransform's `box-shadow` and `border-radius` can be animated during animation.
-- By default ContainerTransform will animate to match ContainerTransformLayout size and position, but you can edit [overlayStyle](./src/stories/ContainerTransform.stories.tsx) of ContainerTransformLayout to custom animation target.
+- By default ContainerTransform will animate to match ContainerTransformLayout size and position, but you can edit [overlayPosition](./src/stories/ContainerTransform.stories.tsx) of ContainerTransformLayout to custom animation target.

 ## keyId